Understand Sui Security

 - The Sui system operates through a protocol between a set of independent validators.
 Yet all its security properties are preserved when a small subset of the validators do not follow the protocol.

 - All operations in Sui can be audited to ensure any assets have been correctly processed.
 This implies all operations on Sui are visible to all, and users may wish to use multiple different addresses to protect their privacy.

 - Validators are determined periodically through users of Sui locking and delegating SUI tokens to one or more validators.

 The Sui system is operated by a set of validators that process transactions.
 They implement the Sui protocol that allows them to reach agreement on valid transactions submitted and processed in the system.

 The agreement protocols Sui uses tolerate a fraction of validators not following the Sui protocol correctly, through the use of Byzantine fault tolerant broadcast and consensus.
-Specifically, each validator has some voting power, assigned to it through the process of users delegating / voting for them using their SUI tokens.
+Specifically, each validator has some voting power, assigned to it through the process of users staking / voting for them using their SUI tokens.
 Sui maintains all its security properties if over 2/3 of the stake is assigned to validators that follow the protocol.
 However, a number of auditing properties are maintained even if more validators are faulty.

 Addresses and ownership

 A Sui transaction is valid and can proceed only if the owner of all owned assets it operates on digitally signs it with their private signature key.
 This signature key can be kept private by the user and not be shared with anyone else.
 As a result, it is not feasible for any other party to operate on an owned asset of a user undetected, even if all validators do not follow the protocol.